Hungry Healthy Happy

 • Place 5 of the circles on a lined baking sheet (use 2 sheets if there is not enough room) and then divide the apples between them.
 You will need about 2-3 tablespoon of filling per pie, making sure there is an edge around the pie.

 • Put the other pastry circles on top and then carefully crimp around the edge using a small fork.
-Make a slit in the middle and then after mixing the egg and milk together, use it as an egg wash to brush over the pies.
+Make a slit in the middle.

-• Put in a preheated oven at 190°C/375°F/Gas 5 for 18-20 minutes, until the pastry has cooked.
+• Put into the oven for 18-20 minutes, until the pastry has cooked.

 • You can use any kind of apple for this recipe, or even use a mixture if you have some that need using up.

 • Cut the apples into small pieces.
-This way you can get more mixture in to each pie.
+This way you can get more mixture into each pie.

 • We went with cinnamon as the spice for these apple pies, but you could swap it for ginger or nutmeg, or use a mixture of all three.